towolf/towolf.github.com/docs/PsychDocumentation/DrawTextPlugin.markdown

 the following commands \(on a Debian compatible system like Ubuntu Linux\) should do the job:

-sudo apt\-get install freetype sudo apt\-get install fontconfig
+sudo apt-get install freetype
+sudo apt-get install fontconfig

 You may need to search around a bit or use your graphical package manager if the names don't match perfectly.

-On OS/X, these libraries are part of the X\-Server, so if you have an X\-Server installed, you'll have those libraries available.
+On OS/X, these libraries are part of the X-Server, so if you have an X-Server installed, you'll have those libraries available.

 # Reasons for failure to load the plugin: